 Blast Ball: This ball is filled with helium, which makes it bounce higher.
 I accidentally said hydrogen in the segment.
 My bad.

-There are tons of other great gifts in the Reuben H. Fleet museum store.
+There are tons of other great gifts in the Fleet Science Center museum store.
 My husband put the tin can robot on his Christmas list.
 Really, I’m serious.
 The tin can robot and other items below are in the $18 range, give or take.

 San Diego Natural History Museum